anders-biostat/rlc_tutorial/citeseq_example/text.md

 )
 ```

-Now, we can calculate, for each gene, a separation score which tells us how well the distribution of this gene's expression
+Now, we can calculate a separation score for each gene, which tells us how well the distribution of this gene's expression
 values in the marked cells is separated from the distribution in the unmarked cells.
-It's a bit like a z score: We
+It's a bit like a z-score: We
 take the difference of the means between marked and unmarked, and divide by the standard deviations (which we simply
-add up).
-And if the standard deviations are extremely small, and would blow up the value to much, we fudge it by
+add up for both groups).
+Notably, if the standard deviations are extremely small they blow up the score too much; we circumvent
+this by
 setting a minimum value of 0.002.
 Not a very sophisticated approach, but it works well enough for this demonstration.

 ```r